LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Introduction

 In this work, we introduce \textit{\BenchmarkName}, a benchmark designed to evaluate the real-world reasoning capabilities of LLMs through the task of \textit{site selection}.
 Site selection is a common decision-making process in practical business settings, where the objective is to identify feasible locations based on a diverse set of criteria.
 This task presents a significant reasoning challenge, as it requires LLMs to perform structured location search and filtering over queries that involve multiple constraints with complex logical dependencies.
 For instance, selecting a site for a new restaurant may demand reasoning over temporal consumption constraints and spatial transportation constraints, with various conditions often combined through Boolean logic.
-To comprehensively assess LLMs' ability to reason under such practical and multifaceted conditions, we construct the \BenchmarkName\ benchmark, which includes over 300 site selection queries spanning a wide range of difficulty levels.
+To comprehensively assess LLMs' ability to reason under such practical and multifaceted conditions, we construct the \BenchmarkName\ benchmark, which includes site selection queries spanning a wide range of difficulty levels.
 The benchmark is supported by a sandbox environment equipped with offline datasets and in-house tools for constraint-based location search.

 \BenchmarkName\ differs fundamentally from existing benchmarks in two key aspects.
-First, it focuses on practical reasoning, where LLMs must decompose complex constraints into smaller executable steps and generate codes using available tools to solve each query.
-Second, the benchmark features deterministic and automatically verifiable queries, enabling fully scalable evaluation without human annotation, and allowing seamless extension to much larger benchmark suites.
+First, it focuses on practical reasoning, where LLMs must decompose complex constraints into smaller executable steps and utilize available tools to solve each query.
+Second, the proposed benchmark features deterministic and automatically verifiable queries, enabling fully scalable evaluation without human annotation, and allowing seamless extension to much larger benchmark suites.